nikhil-rawal/n-youtube/README.md

 8. **Live Chat**: A dummy live chat feature on the right side of `WatchPage.js` simulates YouTube's live chat, with messages popping up every 3000ms.
 Users can also type their messages.

 **API key public on purpose**

+---

+- 👨🏻‍💻 Take a glance at **[My Portfolio - nikhilrawal.ca](https://nikhilrawal.ca)**

+This is my personal portfolio website, built using **React.js** and styled with **TailwindCSS**.
+It showcases my projects and includes features such as light/dark mode toggling, responsive design, and more.

+---